jmkim/laravel-entrust-gui/README.md

 ## Support Entrust GUI

-Entrust GUI is maintained entirely in my own time.
 If you'd like to help, please feel free to open an issue with feature requests or proposals.
-If you'd like to buy me a coffee to say thanks, check out my [ko-fi page](https://ko-fi.com/P5P311GU6).

 ## To do